 Search

 Andrew began his post-graduate academic career studying the rocks and sediments left behind in East Greenland and other parts of the Arctic by one of the world’s deepest glaciations.
-After achieving his doctorate he joined the British Antarctic Survey, with which he completed two field seasons in the spectacular mountains of Alexander Island on the Antarctic Peninsula.
+After achieving his doctorate, he joined the British Antarctic Survey, with which he completed two field seasons in the spectacular mountains of Alexander Island on the Antarctic Peninsula.
+He studied rocks that formed at a time when there were no glaciers or ice caps anywhere in the world.
+These studies left him with a lifelong interest in climate change.

-In 1992 Andrew decided to leave the academic world and joined Hawkins where he trained in the investigation of fires and explosions, disciplines in which he has worked ever since.
+In 1992 Andrew joined Hawkins where he trained in the investigation of fires and explosions, a discipline in which he has worked ever since.

 Qualifications